-2.12.7 Special Circumstances Waiver
+2.12.9 Special Circumstances Waiver

 Council acknowledges that ratepayers will experience circumstances where they may fail to make payment of their instalment and that this failure to pay on time is a departure from their usual pattern.
-In these circumstances, upon receipt of a written request from the ratepayer Council may waive interest or associated charges as a "one-off" special circumstance's waiver, once the overdue amount has been paid.
+In these circumstances, upon receipt of a written request from the ratepayer Council may waive interest or associated charges levied in the current financial year as a "one-off" special circumstance's waiver.
+This waiver is only available upon application by the ratepayer, not a managing agent.